eliranwong/ETCBC-remix/README.md

 # ETCBC-remix
-End-user files based on ETCBC (version 4c) data
+This repository provides End-user files based on ETCBC (version 4c) data.
+It aims to make ETCBC data accessible to end-users.
+Files are formatted for use with applications/softwares/apps.
+Files are organized into separate folders, being named as the names of target application/software/app, which run the files.

 Source of ETCBC data: github.com/ETCBC/text-fabric-data/tree/master/hebrew/etcbc4c